petkus/research_software/tau/README.md

 function of the edge lengths of <img src="svgs/5201385589993766eea584cd3aa6fa13.svg?invert_in_darkmode" align=middle width=12.92464304999999pt height=22.465723500000017pt/>

 The purpose of each file is as follows
-- `tau.sage` contains the functions and software used
+- `tau.sage` contains functions relating to the calculation of the tau constant
+- `fosters_expressions.sage` contains various functions in terms of fosters coefficients I wanted to test for convexity.
-- `computations.sage` contains computations of examples using 'tau.sage'.
-I
+- `computations.sage` contains computations of examples using `tau.sage` and
-  will try to keep a list of verified results in this README.
+  `fosters.sage`.
+I will try to keep a list of verified results in this README.
+- `output.txt` is the output of `computations.txt` via the command `sage computations.sage >> output.txt`
+- `old/` contains old code I am no longer using.

 ### For a definition of the tau constant see the following
 - https://arxiv.org/abs/math/0407427